Fully local Reshetikhin-Turaev theories: Spherical structures and canonical orientations

-with the natural left-and-right actions of~$W$ on the two right objects, and their identification via the canonical $** = \mathrm{Id}_{Z(F)}$.
+with the natural left-and-right actions of~$W$ on the parenthesized objects and their identification via the canonical $** = \mathrm{Id}_{Z(F)}$.
+The obvious maps out of~$W$,

-The obvious isomorphisms\footnote{Isomorphy holds because they are non-zero maps of invertible bi-modules.} out of~$W$,
+are isomorphisms, being non-zero maps between invertible bi-modules.
+They are adjoint to the composition $W\otimes W \to W \to \mathbf{1}$, by transposing the left, respectively right factor.
+The (commutative) multiplication is the first step: this allows us to identify the two via the Drinfeld isomorphism in~$Z(F)$.
+This differs from the isomorphism induced from the canonical orientation by the balancing~$\theta=\kappa^*\theta'$, pulled back canonically from~$\theta'$ on~$T'$ (Definition~\ref {defcan}).

-are adjoint to the composition $W\otimes W \to W \to \mathbf{1}$, differing in the order of the factors, but with the (commutative) multiplication as the first step.
-They are identified by the Drinfeld isomorphism in $Z(F)$.
-This differs from the orientation-induced isomorphism by the balancing~$\theta=\kappa^*\theta'$, pulled back from~$\theta'$ on~$T'$ as in \S\ref {primeribbon}.
 We claim that $\theta\equiv 1$ on $W$.
-The geometric proof is contained in Figure~\ref{Winvariance}: $\kappa\cdot W\in T'$ is the output of the the boundary~$F$ in the annulus, with the strict rotation-invariant framing.
+The geometric proof is contained in Figure~\ref{Winvariance}: the object $\kappa\cdot W\in T'$ is the $\cT_F$-output of the annulus~$A$, with its product framing and input boundary colored by~$F$.
+The rotation of~$A$ is implemented in time, by the cylinder $A\times [0,1]$.
+However, the $3$-framing of this manifold is constant in time, so the picture is framed-diffeomorphic to the identity.